AdityaDutt/SIFT-Algorithm/README.md

 # SIFT-Algorithm
-Using sift algorithm to track objects
+Using sift algorithm to track objects and observing the effect of each parameter on performance.